django/code-of-conduct/working-group-manual.md

 While this is an internal working document, we publish it publicly in the interests of transparency and to help other communities develop their own enforcement processes.

+NOTE: Within the scope of this document, any reference to the “working group” shall mean the "Code of Conduct Working Group", unless explicitly specified otherwise.

 ## Table of Contents

 - [The Code of Conduct Working Group](#the-code-of-conduct-working-group)